<?xml version="1.0"?>

 </History>

-<abstract locale="en_US">Introduction: Positive psychology can be the antidote to fatigue and burnout in environments where workers face disability, adversity, and suffering.
-The present study aimed to determine the effectiveness of positive psychotherapy based on the PERMA flourishing model in reducing occupational burnout and compassion fatigue among staff working in rehabilitation centers affiliated with the Welfare Organization &#x2014; an understudied population whose wellbeing may affect service quality and client outcomes.
+<abstract locale="en_US">Introduction: Positive psychology may serve as a protective approach against fatigue and burnout in environments where workers face disability, adversity, and suffering.
+The present study aimed to determine the effectiveness of positive psychotherapy based on the positive emotion, engagement, relationships, meaning, and accomplishment (PERMA) flourishing model in reducing occupational burnout and compassion fatigue among staff working in rehabilitation centers affiliated with the Welfare Organization&#x2014;an understudied population whose wellbeing may affect service quality and client outcomes.

-Results: The results demonstrated a significant reduction in burnout and compassion fatigue, with an acceptable percentage of improvement and RCI values exceeding 1.96 (p &lt; 0.05).
-For emotional exhaustion, depersonalization, and secondary traumatic stress, RCI values exceeded 2.58 (p &lt; 0.01), with improvement percentages ranging from 23&#x2013;100%, 52&#x2013;64%, and 24&#x2013;80%, respectively.
-For compassion satisfaction, compassion fatigue, and secondary traumatic stress, RCI values ranged from 1.96 to 2.58 (p &lt; 0.05&#x2013;0.01), with improvement percentages of 14&#x2013;48%, 25&#x2013;52%, and 23&#x2013;33%, respectively.
-These results indicate statistically and clinically meaningful improvements following the PERMA flourishing intervention.
+Results: The results demonstrated a significant reduction in burnout and compassion fatigue, with an acceptable percentage of improvement and RCI values exceeding 1.96 (P&lt;0.05).
+For emotional exhaustion, depersonalization, and secondary traumatic stress, RCI values exceeded 2.58 (P&lt;0.01), with improvement percentages ranging from 23&#x2013;100%, 52&#x2013;64%, and 24&#x2013;80%, respectively.
+For compassion satisfaction, compassion fatigue, and secondary traumatic stress, RCI values ranged from 1.96 to 2.58 (P&lt;0.05), with improvement percentages of 14&#x2013;48%, 25&#x2013;52%, and 23&#x2013;33%, respectively.
+These results indicated statistically and clinically meaningful improvements following the PERMA flourishing intervention.

-Conclusion: Based on these findings, it can be concluded that the PERMA flourishing program may serve as an effective intervention for reducing occupational burnout and compassion fatigue among rehabilitation personnel.</abstract>
+Conclusion: Based on these findings, the PERMA flourishing program may be an effective intervention for reducing occupational burnout and compassion fatigue among rehabilitation personnel.</abstract>

 <web_url>https://jmr.tums.ac.ir/index.php/jmr/article/view/1415</web_url>